LizaShevchenko/pokemon_description/README.md

 Pokemon Shakespearean Description
 ================================

-This is a Mojolicious based app which retrieves a Shakespearean description of a requested pokemon.
+This is a Mojolicious based app that retrieves a Shakespearean description of a requested pokemon.

 3rd party APIs used:
  * https://pokeapi.co